tcltk/tcl/doc/markdown/lsearch.md

 If all matching style options are omitted, the default matching style is **-glob**.
 If more than one matching style is specified, the last matching style given takes precedence.

 [-exact]{.lit}
-: *Pattern* is a literal string that is compared for exact equality against each list element.
+: *pattern* is a literal string that is compared for exact equality against each list element.

 [-glob]{.lit}
-: *Pattern* is a glob-style pattern which is matched against each list element using the same rules as the [string match][string] command.
+: *pattern* is a glob-style pattern which is matched against each list element using the same rules as the [string match][string] command.

 [-regexp]{.lit}
-: *Pattern* is treated as a regular expression and matched against each list element using the rules described in the **re\_syntax** reference page.
+: *pattern* is treated as a regular expression and matched against each list element using the rules described in the [re\_syntax][re_syntax] reference page.

 [-sorted]{.lit}
 : The list elements are in sorted order.
 If this option is specified, **lsearch** will use a more efficient searching algorithm to search *list*.
 If no other options are specified, *list* is assumed to be sorted in increasing order, and to contain ASCII strings.
 This option is mutually exclusive with **-glob** and **-regexp**, and is treated exactly like **-exact** when either **-all** or **-not** are specified.